red-gate/honeycomb-web-toolkit/GULP-README.md

 ## Prerequistes
 ### Gulp
-It will be assumed that you've set your project up to build with Gulp.
+It will be assumed that you've set your project up to build with Gulp, and have some familiarity with using gulp.
+A list of helpful articles for getting started can be found [here](https://github.com/gulpjs/gulp/blob/master/docs/README.md#articles)

 ### Packages
 Run the following command in your project's directory to install the necessary packages to use Honeycomb with Gulp: